 How does the budget by paycheck method work?

 Instead of making a monthly budget, which can include multiple paychecks, paycheck budgeting helps you make a fresh spending plan based on how often you get paid.
-If you struggle to stick to a traditional monthly budgeting, the budget by paycheck method can help you manage and monitor your spending better.

 One of the key reasons why paycheck budgeting works is because it forces you to sit down and evaluate your finances more frequently.
 This allows you to make a plan for your money before you receive it so you avoid running out of cash at the end of the month.